smartdevicelink/sdl_core_guides/docs/Feature Documentation/Service Status Update Guide/index.md

 ## General Description

-This guide will explain how the `OnServiceUpdate` RPC is used within SDL Core.
+This guide will explain how the `BasicCommunication.OnServiceUpdate` RPC is used within SDL Core.
 At a high level, this RPC is used by SDL Core to inform the HMI of the status of the system or what steps to take in case of an error.
-For example, when a mobile navigation application is activated and sends a request for the Video Service, a series of steps is taken: getting the system time, performing a policy table update, and finally decrypting and validating certificates.
-SDL Core sends OnServiceUpdate notifications to the HMI throughout these steps to provide feedback on the status of the system.
-These notifications may cause the HMI to display a popup providing feedback on the status of the system to the user, or informing the user of what steps to take in case of an error.
+For example, when a mobile navigation application is activated and sends a request to start a Video Service, a series of steps are taken: getting the system time, performing a policy table update, and finally decrypting and validating certificates.
+SDL Core sends `BC.OnServiceUpdate` notifications to the HMI throughout each of these steps to provide information on the status of the system.
+These notifications may cause the HMI to display a popup providing this status information in a readable format to the user, or inform the user of what steps to take in case of an error.

 ## Parameters